FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_multinode_zos/t_vipa_multinode_zos.md

 ### About REST API

-When using REST API (`copilot.restapi.enable=yes`) in a multi-node environment, you must also define the `copilot.restapi.serverport` value in the VIPA configuration.
+When using REST API (copilot.restapi.enable=yes) in a multi-node environment, you must also define the copilot.restapi.serverport value in the VIPA configuration.
 See, for example, the delivered UPARM(TCVIPRN5) and UPARM(TCVIPWG5) files.

 ## Define a distribution method

-The following examples, `WeightedActive `and `RounRobin`, represent two of the possible load distribution methods that you can use in VIPA.
+The following examples, WeightedActive and RounRobin, represent two of the possible load distribution methods that you can use in VIPA.
 Select a load distribution method, and execute the corresponding VARY OBEYFILE  command once you have finished customizing this option.

 **Weighted active example**